Immediate Assistance

 • General Partnerships

-Do you need a certificate of good standing?
+Do you need a good standing certificate?

 Certificates of good standing typically have expiration dates, but the length will vary depending on what state you operate in and what the certificate is for.
 In most cases, the standard is 90 days (or three months), but this can be longer or shorter if a lender or interested party deems it necessary.